Major depressive disorder

-Symptoms and signs
+Signs and symptoms

-Major depression significantly affects a person's family and personal relationships, work or school life, sleeping and eating habits, and general health.
 A person having a major depressive episode usually exhibits a low mood, which pervades all aspects of life, and an inability to experience pleasure in previously enjoyable activities.
-Depressed people may be preoccupied with—or ruminate over—thoughts and feelings of worthlessness, inappropriate guilt or regret, helplessness or hopelessness.
+Depressed people may be preoccupied with or ruminate over thoughts and feelings of worthlessness, inappropriate guilt or regret, helplessness or hopelessness.

 Other symptoms of depression include poor concentration and memory, withdrawal from social situations and activities, reduced sex drive, irritability, and thoughts of death or suicide.
 Insomnia is common; in the typical pattern, a person wakes very early and cannot get back to sleep.
-Hypersomnia, or oversleeping, can also happen.
+Hypersomnia, or oversleeping, can also happen, as well as day-night rhythm disturbances, such as diurnal mood variation.
 Some antidepressants may also cause insomnia due to their stimulating effect.
 In severe cases, depressed people may have psychotic symptoms.
 These symptoms include delusions or, less commonly, hallucinations, usually unpleasant.
 People who have had previous episodes with psychotic symptoms are more likely to have them with future episodes.

 A depressed person may report multiple physical symptoms such as fatigue, headaches, or digestive problems; physical complaints are the most common presenting problem in developing countries, according to the World Health Organization's criteria for depression.
 Appetite often decreases, resulting in weight loss, although increased appetite and weight gain occasionally occur.

+Major depression significantly affects a person's family and personal relationships, work or school life, sleeping and eating habits, and general health.
 Family and friends may notice agitation or lethargy.
 Older depressed people may have cognitive symptoms of recent onset, such as forgetfulness, and a more noticeable slowing of movements.

 Depressed children may often display an irritable rather than a depressed mood; most lose interest in school and show a steep decline in academic performance.
-Diagnosis may be delayed or missed when symptoms are interpreted as "normal moodiness."
+Diagnosis may be delayed or missed when symptoms are interpreted as "normal moodiness".
 Elderly people may not present with classical depressive symptoms.
 Diagnosis and treatment is further complicated in that the elderly are often simultaneously treated with a number of other drugs, and often have other concurrent diseases.

 Cause

+The etiology of depression is not yet fully understood.
 The biopsychosocial model proposes that biological, psychological, and social factors all play a role in causing depression.
 The diathesis–stress model specifies that depression results when a preexisting vulnerability, or diathesis, is activated by stressful life events.
 The preexisting vulnerability can be either genetic, implying an interaction between nature and nurture, or schematic, resulting from views of the world learned in childhood.
 American psychiatrist Aaron Beck suggested that a triad of automatic and spontaneous negative thoughts about the self, the world or environment, and the future may lead to other depressive signs and symptoms.